Abhilashgupta2706/MyTodo-FlaskApp/README.md

 *  You can also Update and Delete them as per your requirement

 ### About this project
 I made this project when I started learning Flask API.
-I have also used Bootstrap fro Designing.
+I have also used Bootstrap for Designing.
 This is a project from [YouTube](https://youtu.be/oA8brF3w5XQ)

 ### Preview
 ![actual_preview](https://github.com/Abhilashgupta2706/MyTodo-FlaskApp/blob/main/files/preview%20imgs/preview.png)